zhy0216/cryptbak/README.md

 - Decrypt and restore functionality
 - Support for empty directories and complex directory structures
 - Comprehensive file metadata handling
+- Enhanced privacy with filename hashing

+## Changelog

+### v0.1.0 (2025-04-20)

+- **Enhanced Security**: All encrypted files are now stored in a `content` subfolder in the backup directory
+- **Privacy Protection**: Using MD5 hash of original file paths as encrypted filenames to prevent leaking original names
+- **Hidden Directory Structure**: No longer creating original directory structure in backup, all structure info is only saved in encrypted metadata
+- **Improved Restore Process**: Decryption first creates the complete directory structure from metadata, then decrypts files
+- **Strict Privacy Protection**: Backup directory doesn't contain any identifiable original file or directory information

+### v0.0.1

+- Initial release
+- Basic file encryption backup functionality
+- Incremental backup support
+- Password-derived key support
+- Decrypt and restore functionality

 ## Requirements